dbpedia/databus/docs/content-variants.md

 This ensures that each file in the dataid:Dataset can be selected individually by querying for its unique tuple of *format*, *compression type* and *content variants*.

-A content variant is a key-value pair with the key being a sub-property of `dataid:contentVariant` and the value being a (preferrably short) string that can be chosen freely.
+A content variant is a key-value pair with the key being a sub-property of `databus:contentVariant` and the value being a (preferrably short) string that can be chosen freely.
 Content variants could describe either a property of the file or its content.

 **Examples:**